fedora-modularity/hp/README.md

 * `lsof`, lists open files; a common system management utility
 * `lsscsi`, SCSI listing tools
 * `libsecret`, provides a common password manager and its interface library
+* `multilib-rpm-config`, a collection of tools to simplify multilib packaging
 * `ncurses`, a common TUI interface library and terminfo database
 * `npth`, new portable threads library
 * `openjpeg2`, provides support for the JPEG 2000 image format